SankThomas/react-course-starter/README.md

 ## Prerequisites

 1. NodeJs installed on your system - at least verson 12.x.x and above.
 Install it from [nodejs.org](https://nodejs.org/) - preferrable the LTS (Long Term Support) version
+2. `Git` installed on your system.
+Install it from [git-scm.org](https://git-scm.org)
-2. A good understanding of JavaScript.
+3. A good understanding of JavaScript.
 You can refresh yourself [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript)

 ### Course outline